-Having just got a 4K monitor, wow!
+Having just got a 4K monitor - Wow!
 Text looks so much clearer!
-Unfortunately, there are some applications that do not scale so they appear really tiny.
+Unfortunately (as of 2018), some applications do not scale well so they appear really tiny.
 This topic is to offer workarounds to get applications to work.
 This assumes you are comfortable with the terminal.

-- If it’s a GTK+ based application, check to see if it has a GTK3 build.
+- For GTK+ applications, check to see if it has a GTK3 build.

-- GTK2 applications have no chance of scaling by themselves, i.e. GIMP, Inkscape, etc.
+- GTK2 applications have no chance of scaling by themselves, such as GIMP, etc.

-- Some apps like Qt-based ones can be scaled by figuring which environment variables they use.
+- Some apps can be scaled using an environment variable or parameter.

-- To tell what the toolkit of an application is, take a look at its dependencies (i.e.
+- To tell what the toolkit of an application is, take a look at its dependencies:

-“Tell me how to enable HiDPI for the MATE Desktop!”
+How do I enable HiDPI for the MATE Desktop?

 Starting from 18.04, you'll be able to turn on HiDPI from MATE Tweak.